collapsed-stacks/startups/questions/3574/to-launch-or-not-to-launch-thats-the-question.md

 - posted by: [guillaume](https://stackexchange.com/users/1961248/guillaume) on 2015-03-02
 - score: 3

-<p>Launch a private beta with your friends only.
+Launch a private beta with your friends only.
 Not that you should really be afraid of someone copying you, nobody is going to drop what they're doing to focus on cloning your app unless it's a huge hit and a couple of months won't be enough for you to get prepared anyway.
 But it's safer to iron out bugs with people who will forgive anything.
 Nobody likes buggy software.
-Then go to invite-only or directly to public beta.</p>
+Then go to invite-only or directly to public beta.

-<p>1000 hits/day is nothing (1 visitor every minute or so?
+1000 hits/day is nothing (1 visitor every minute or so?
 I hope requests don't take 60s to respond) and the wrong thing to measure.
-1000 concurrent users at peak time is, I believe, easy with a beefy server depending on what you're doing.</p>
+1000 concurrent users at peak time is, I believe, easy with a beefy server depending on what you're doing.

 ## Answer 5203